-All students are urged to speak with an academic advisor in the College Advising Office at least two semesters before graduation to review their academic progress and discuss final graduation requirements.
+All students are urged to speak with an academic adviser in the College Advising Office at least two semesters before graduation to review their academic progress and discuss final graduation requirements.

-Undergraduate honors are offered to graduating students in the Afro-American Studies Program, the departments of Anthropology, Criminology and Criminal Justice, Economics, Geography, Government and Politics, Psychology, and Sociology.
+Undergraduate honors are offered to graduating students in the Afro-American Studies Program and the departments of Anthropology, Criminology and Criminal Justice, Economics, Geography, Government and Politics, Psychology, and Sociology.

 Dean's Scholars.
 To be named a Dean's Scholar is the highest academic award that a BSOS student can earn in the College.
-Dean's Scholars are those graduating seniors who have completed 90 credits at UMCP and have maintained a minimum cumulative grade point average of 3.8.
+Dean's Scholars are those graduating seniors who have completed 90 credits at the University of Maryland, College Park and have maintained a minimum cumulative grade point average of 3.8.